 Despite the climate system’s complexity, we understand a great deal about the basic mechanisms, including e.g. the importance of the greenhouse effect in governing the global average temperature.
 We know that the climate is changing at a pace that’s much faster than in the geological record, we know from many different lines of evidence that the current changes are predominantly human-induced, and we know that the risks involved are real and far-reaching. - Dr. Bart Verheggen (AUC lecturer, tutor and climate change scientist)

 In this context, universities and institutes involved in research have an especially important role.
-As centres of knowledge production, analysis and dissemination, they must not only continue to make advancements in methods and technologies for reducing humanity’s effect on the climate, but also ensure that the wider public is informed and understand the reality of our current situation.
+As centres of knowledge production, analysis and dissemination, they must continue to make advancements in methods and technologies for reducing humanity’s effect on the climate and ensure that the wider public is informed and understands the reality of our predicament.
+AUC's programme is tailored to increase understanding of the climate system and the urgency for action.
 Universities must take the lead in showing responsibility toward both society and the environment in transforming research into policy, and policy into action.

 We cannot accept that humans, as part of nature, in a few hundred years destroy life that has developed over billions of years.
 I do not want to be the cause of thousands of people fleeing and dying, only because we could not change our behaviour fast enough.
 I am convinced that we, as the next leading generation, must act now and cannot wait until politicians and economists decide to act.
 Universities must position themselves at the forefront of this fight against climate change, must educate students and staff, and must show the world that we do not accept the current state of destruction. - Augustine Schulte-Frohlinde (AUC Student, Class of 2020)